netdata/learn/docs/agent/collectors/go.d.plugin/modules/springboot2.md

-# Any Spring Boot 2 application monitoring with Netdata

 This module monitors one or more Java Spring-boot 2 applications depending on configuration.
 Netdata can be used to monitor running Java [Spring Boot 2](https://spring.io/) applications that expose their metrics with the use of the **Spring Boot Actuator** included in Spring Boot library.